Database Automation Guide

 As a result, application release cycles always slow down at the database release process and businesses struggle to keep up with customer demand.
 Because of this, it’s time databases and DBAs become part of DevOps and start leveraging database continuous delivery to meet demands and deliver more features.
 Including DBAs and database automation in DevOps can create better, more efficient teams and save time and money.
 DBAs can even help companies create better solutions for their customers’ needs or their own.
-And, by augmenting processes with database automation, DBAs and development teams can work better (and faster) than ever.
+And, by augmenting processes with database automation, DBAs and development teams can work better (and faster) than ever before.

 Bringing DBAs into DevOps

 Before database automation, DBs delivered by developers needed to bring their database scripts to DBAs for review and validation to ensure compliance to technical, business and regulatory standards.
-Now, DBAs cannot stand against the deluge of changes necessitated by accelerated cycles.
-Inviting DBAs into the DevOps Inner Circle allows teams to consider the implications of new changes and updates across the entire technology stack.
+Now, DBAs cannot stand against the deluge of change requests necessitated by accelerated application release cycles.
+Inviting DBAs into the DevOps Inner Circle allows teams to consider the implications of new application changes and updates across the entire technology stack.

 One of the founding principles behind DevOps is the breakdown of silos between development and operations teams.
 Product managers can easily translate customer needs.
 They can then give that feedback to developers in a way they understand—using epics and themes, for example.
 This puts everyone on the same page so that application updates or changes can be quickly coded, tested and delivered.

 But before application updates can be released to users, they have to be translated into the changes that will update the database.
 This is where the DevOps breakdown occurs.
-DBAs often have to rely on manually intensive, timeworn, error-prone processes and tools to make sure the right changes are made to the database.

-By inviting DBAs into DevOps, database updates that could “break the build” (like inserting a new column with a default value when the row count exceeds a million) can be found and fixed before the change reaches the database.

-POST-EDIT | As a result, application release cycles always slow down at the database release process and businesses struggle to keep up with customer demand.
-Because of this, it’s time databases and DBAs become part of DevOps and start leveraging database continuous delivery to meet demands and deliver more features.
-Including DBAs and database automation in DevOps can create better, more efficient teams and save time and money.
-DBAs can even help companies create better solutions for their customers’ needs or their own.
-And, by augmenting processes with database automation, DBAs and development teams can work better (and faster) than ever.

-Bringing DBAs into DevOps

-Before database automation, DBs delivered by developers needed to bring their database scripts to DBAs for review and validation to ensure compliance to technical, business and regulatory standards.
-Now, DBAs cannot stand against the deluge of changes necessitated by accelerated cycles.
-Inviting DBAs into the DevOps Inner Circle allows teams to consider the implications of new changes and updates across the entire technology stack.

-One of the founding principles behind DevOps is the breakdown of silos between development and operations teams.
-Product managers can easily translate customer needs.
-They can then give that feedback to developers in a way they understand—using epics and themes, for example.
-This puts everyone on the same page so that application updates or changes can be quickly coded, tested and delivered.

-But before application updates can be released to users, they have to be translated into the changes that will update the database.
-This is where the DevOps breakdown occurs.
-DBAs often have to rely on manually intensive, timeworn, error-prone processes and tools to make sure the right changes are made to the database.
+DBAs often have to rely on manually intensive, timeworn, error-prone processes and methods to make sure the right changes are made to the database.

 By inviting DBAs into DevOps, database updates that could “break the build” (like inserting a new column with a default value when the row count exceeds a million) can be found and fixed before the change reaches the database.